-Add the raw egg yolks to your food processor or blender along with the minced raw garlic, dry mustard, salt, and lemon juice.
+Add the raw egg yolks to your food processor (affiliate link) or blender along with the minced raw garlic, dry mustard, salt, and lemon juice.
 With the blades running, slowly drizzle the olive oil into the egg yolks in a thin stream over a period of 1-2 minutes.

 The liquid will gradually emulsify as the steady stream of olive oil incorporates into the egg yolks creating a thick, creamy aioli.